fsouza/autoflake8/README.md

 `stdout`, which makes it very easy for users to integrate with their custom editors.

+Finally, a big difference is that `autoflake8` exits with status 1 when it detects issues/rewrite files.
+For editor integration, the new flag `--exit-zero-even-if-changed` can be used.
+When that flag is defined, `autoflake8` will return status 0 even when it modifies files.

-We also plan to eventually stop using regular expressions and rely on actual AST rewriting to fix issues reported by flake8.
+In terms of future plans, we also plan to eventually stop using regular expressions and rely on actual AST rewriting to fix issues reported by flake8.

 ## Example